ToxicFrog/doom-mods/gun-bonsai/README.md

 - dead enemies may still register as alive to minions/submunitions/etc

 It still works, mostly, but Gun Bonsai is definitely confused by HDest and I can't guarantee that it won't break parts of HDest, too.
 Caveat lusor.

-### Ashes 2063/Afterglow

-The sawn-off shotgun gets melee upgrades rather than hitscan upgrades.
-This is a bug in Ashes -- the sawn-off is flagged as a melee weapon.
-Installing weapon upgrades in Afterglow will lose all XP and upgrades on the upgraded weapon.

-### Final Doomer +

-HE rounds don't trigger properly due to an incompatibility with FD+'s custom puff behaviours.
-This may affect other upgrades as well.

 ## FAQ